Platelet Rich Plasma PRP Therapy

 |promotes wound healing by stimulating the proliferation of keratinocytes and dermal fibroblasts.

 |PDAF Platelet Derived Angiogenic Factor

 |EGF - Endothelial Growth Factor

 |angiogenesis, migration and mitosis of endothelial cells, creation of blood vessel lumen, vasodilation indirectly through the release of nitrous oxide.

 |stimulates hepocyte proliferation and liver tissue regeneration, angiogenesis, mitogen for endothelial cells, antifibrotic.

 Platelet-rich Plasma Procedures

 Because platelet-rich plasma is a natural healing enhancer through the concentration of growth factors, there are a number of applications for it.
-Many physicians and medical practitioners will use PRP to augment other procedures or will use it alone to help natural tissue repair.
+Many physicians and medical practitioners will use PRP to augment other procedures such as cosmetic surgery or will use it alone to help with natural tissue repair.

 Some common applications include: